andy31lewis/brycharts/README.md

 `parent`: The element in the document into which the chart should be placed.
 `data`: One of the data structures listed above, which will be used to draw the chart.
 `title`: (optional) A title to appear above the chart.
 Default is no title.
-`fontsize`: (optional) Font size for labels, keys and tooltips.
+`fontsize`: (optional) Font size for chart labels, keys and tooltips.
 Default is 14px.
 `width`: (optional) CSS width of the chart.
 Default is `"95%"`.
 `height`: (optional) CSS height of the chart.
 Default is `"95%"`.
 `objid`: (optional) HTML `id` for the chart.
 Default is no id.

+`xaxisoptions`,  `yaxisoptions`, `axisoptions`: Axis are drawn with default settings.
+One or more of these can be changed by specifying new values as a dictionary.
+The default settings are:
+`{"showAxis":True, "showArrow":False, "fontSize":12,
+ "showScale":True, "scaleInterval":None, "majorDivisor":None, "minorDivisor":None,
+ "showMajorTicks":True, "showMinorTicks":True, "showMajorGrid":True, "showMinorGrid":False}`
+(Note that `fontSize` here is for the scale and label on the *axes*, as opposed to `fontsize` above.)